akshatjain04/testserver-cucumber/README.md

 The included [Cucumber StepDefs](https://github.com/olensmar/testserver-cucumber/blob/master/modules/core/src/main/java/com/smartbear/readyapi/testserver/cucumber/GenericRestStepDefs.java) build and execute test recipes agains the Ready!
-API TestServer using the [testserver-java-client](https://github.com/SmartBear/ready-api-testserver-client), by default they will submit recipes to the publically available TestServer at http://testserver.readyapi.io.
-If you want to run against your own TestServer instance to be able to use some of the advanced features (DataSources, etc) or not run into throttling issues you need to download and install the TestServer from https://smartbear.com/product/ready-api/testserver/overview/ and configure access to it by specifying the corresponding system properties when running your tests:
+API TestServer using the [testserver-java-client](https://github.com/SmartBear/ready-api-testserver-client), by default they will submit recipes to the publicly available TestServer at http://testserver.readyapi.io.
+If you want to run against your own TestServer instance to be able to access internal APIs or not run into throttling issues you need to download and install the TestServer from https://smartbear.com/product/ready-api/testserver/overview/ and configure access to it by specifying the corresponding system properties when running your tests:

 - testserver.endpoint=...url to your testserver installation...